medfreeman/nuxt-netlify-cms-module/README.md

 :information_source: The global variable `CMS` is available to these javascript files to reference the CMS object.

 This directory can be changed while `nuxt dev` is running, and Netlify CMS will be updated automatically.
-At the moment, you'll have to refresh your browser window manually after the build is complete.

 ## CONTRIBUTING